Happiness is not having what you want, but wanting what you have

 Question: Doesn’t this promote complacency and kill ambition?

-Answer: That’s the biggest misconception.
-It’s not about giving up on goals.
-It’s about changing your *fuel*.
-Ambition fueled by lack and dissatisfaction is draining.
-Ambition fueled from a place of gratitude and abundance is sustainable and joyful.
+Answer: It’s not about giving up on goals.
+It’s about changing your fuel.
+Ambition fuelled by lack and dissatisfaction is draining.
+Ambition fuelled from a place of gratitude and abundance is sustainable and joyful.

-Answer: It’s a practice, not a switch you flip.
+Answer: It’s a practice.
 It starts with conscious gratitude.
 Acknowledging the good that’s already there, daily.
-It’s a muscle you build.
+It’s a muscle you need to build.

 Question: What if what I have is genuinely difficult or bad?

 Answer: This quote isn’t about toxic positivity or accepting abuse or poverty.
-It’s about finding agency.
-Even in a tough situation, you can focus on and “want” the lessons, your own resilience, or the small moments of peace—the things within your current reality that can serve as a foundation for change.
+Even in a tough situation, you can focus on and learn the lessons, your own resilience, or the small moments of peace, which are the things within your current reality that can serve as a foundation for change.

 No similar quotes found.